crate/crate/docs/sql/statements/select.rst

   ``INNER``.

 :join_condition:
-  An expression which specifies which rows in a join are considered a match.
+  An :ref:`expression <gloss-expression>` which specifies which rows in a join are considered a match.

   The ``join_condition`` is not applicable for joins of type ``CROSS`` and must have a returning value of type ``boolean``.